FrogDNA/Rack-Modules/manual/index.md

 If off (default), the grid is limited by its edges.
 If on, left and right edges communicate, the same for top and bottom edges.

-### CV inputs
+### Lim inputs

-These outputs offset the first line/column to be taken into account for the vOct output.
-For instance, if sending 1V in the CV input for rows, the first row to be checked for a living cell will be row 12.
+These outputs, when UP (> 3.5V) effectively limit the grid to the part visible in the display.
+All cells outside this area are killed.